Modeling lower-truncated and right-censored insurance claims with an extension of the MBBEFD class: Exposure curves and their resulting densities

 The proofs of all statements are given in the appendix.
 Due to this last result, functions $G$ satisfying the assumptions of Theorem \ref{Exposure curves properties} will be called \textit{exposure curves}. \begin{defi} An exposure curve is a function $G:[0,1] \rightarrow \mathbb{R}$, which is non-decreasing, concave, and twice continuously differentiable with $G(0) = 0, \, G(1) = 1, \, G'(0) > 0$. \end{defi}

-As seen previously, if we start from any such function $G$, we can derive a distribution whose density is absolutely continuous and of closed form on $[0,1)$, with a point mass in 1 and a mean that are of closed form too, i.e., we have a class of models that has a full tractable mean, density and point mass, which is suitable to model right-censored claims, and if $G''(0)<0$, we can also consider lower-truncation, see \eqref{density}.
-It turns out that a linear combination of exposure curves allows us to define a mixture of their respective associated distribution functions as the next result shows.
+As seen previously, if we start from any such function $G$, we can derive a distribution whose density is absolutely continuous and of closed form on $[0,1)$, with a point mass in 1 and a mean that are of closed form too, i.e., we have a class of models that has fully tractable mean, density and point mass, which is suitable to model right-censored claims.
+Moreover, if $G''(0)<0$, which implies $f_Z(0) > 0$, it includes lower-truncation in the sense that the density of a lower-truncated random variable $Z$ is positive in zero, see Figure \ref{lower-truncation and right-censoring plot}.
+The next result shows that a linear combination of exposure curves allows us to define a mixture of their respective associated distribution functions.

-\begin{lemma} Let $(\alpha_i)_{i=1}^n$ be non-negative weights adding up to 1 and let $(G_i)_{i=1}^n$ be exposure curves leading to distributions functions $(F_i)_{i=1}^n$, densities $(f_i)_{i=1}^n$, and point masses in 1 equal to $(p_i)_{i=1}^n$ as in Theorem \ref{from exposure to dist}.
+\begin{lemma} Let $(\alpha_i)_{i=1}^n$ be non-negative weights adding up to 1 and let $(G_i)_{i=1}^n$ be exposure curves leading to distributions functions $(F_i)_{i=1}^n$, densities $(f_i)_{i=1}^n$, and point masses in 1 equal to $(p_i)_{i=1}^n$, as in Theorem \ref{from exposure to dist}.
 The convex combination

-for $z \in [0,1]$, is again an exposure curve, allowing to define the distribution function of a random variable $Z \sim F_Z$ given by
+for $z \in [0,1]$, is again an exposure curve allowing to define the distribution function of a random variable $Z \sim F_Z$ given by

 for $z \in [0,1]$, and where $w_i = \alpha_i G_i'(0)/\sum_{j=1}^n \alpha_j G_j'(0)$ are non-negative weights summing up to~1.
 In particular, the density of $Z$ on $[0,1)$ is given by

 and the point mass in 1 is equal to